 Route Analysis | Lakewood

-In Lakewood, in conjunction with the Route 3 restructure, Route 48’s alignment would utilize Steilacoom Boulevard between S. Tacoma Way and the Lakewood Transit Center.
-Route 3 would serve the existing 100th Street SW alignment.
+In Lakewood, in conjunction with the Route 3 restructure, Route 48’s alignment will utilize Steilacoom Boulevard (serving Clover Park Technical College) between S Tacoma Way and the Lakewood Transit Center.
+Service will operate until 10 p.m. on weekdays.

-Route 206 connects the Lakewood Transit Center with Madigan Hospital.
+Route 206 currently connects the Lakewood Transit Center with Madigan Hospital.
 It also serves multiple low-income areas.
-Route 206 passes within 1/3 of a mile of the Springbrook neighborhood, which currently has Route 51 connecting it with the Lakewood Transit Center.
+Route 206 passes within 1/3 of a mile of the Springbrook neighborhood, which has Route 51 connecting it with the Lakewood Transit Center.